LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 *thó thė taf köf ėnd hikap pla̋ him thrú*

-Same family of letters on the page, seven different vowels, no crossword.
+Those words look alike in normal English.
+Here they have seven different vowels, because they have seven different sounds.

-A few I like:
+More examples:

-- *colonel* → *kënėl* (it was *kernel* all along)
+- *colonel* → *kërnel*
-- *queue* → *kjú* (four letters were unemployed)
+- *queue* → *kjú*
 - *women* / *woman* → *wimin* / *wumėn*
 - *one, two, eight, four* → *wan, tú, ét, för*
-- *knight* → *nȧt* (and *night* is the same word, which it is)
+- *knight* → *nȧt* (same as *night*)
-- *choir* → *kwȧė*
+- *choir* → *kwȧėr*
 - *yacht* → *yát*
-- *Leicester* → *lestė*
+- *Leicester* → *lestër*
 - *beautiful* → *bjútifėl*
 - *knowledge* → *nolij*
 - *I owe you* → *ȧ ó yú*
-- *here / hair / sure* → *hï / he̋ / shü*
+- *here / hair / sure* → *hïr / he̋r / shür*
-- *cot / caught / cart* → *kot / köt / kát*
+- *cot / caught / cart* → *kot / köt / kárt*

-And the sentence they use to teach that English "long A" is one sound:
+This sentence is used to show that *rain*, *Spain*, *stays*, *mainly*, and *plain* all have the same vowel:

 *The rain in Spain stays mainly in the plain*
 → *thė rén in spén stéz ménli in thė plén*

-You can see it.
-That is the whole point.
+You can see the same mark on each of those words.

-Shaw's *ghoti* for *fish* dies instantly.
-Good.
-If your writing system lets *gh-o-ti* spell *fish*, you do not have a writing system, you have folklore.
+People joke that *ghoti* could spell *fish*, if *gh* is like *enough*, *o* is like *women*, and *ti* is like *nation*.
+In this writing, *fish* is just *fish*.
+That joke only works when letters do not mean one sound.

-Would it be annoying to type, would dialects fight over *ö* versus *á*, would etymologists complain.
-Yes.
-They already complain, and children already pay the cost.
-Twenty-five slots, twenty to twenty-five RP sounds.
-General American can leave cells empty.
-It is not a lack of symbols.
-It is a lack of willingness to start from the sounds.
+This would take time to type.
+Different accents would not pick the same marks for every word.
+People who like old spellings would not like it.
+Children already spend years on the old spellings.
+We have 25 signs, and British English has 20 to 25 vowel sounds.
+We do not lack signs.
+We lack a writing system that starts from the sounds.

 What do you think?
-Would you read English like this? *ị ȯ ụ i̋ ű* are still free, which is exactly the slack between 20 and 25.
+Would you read English like this?
+Some signs are still free, like *ị ȯ ụ i̋ ű*.
+That gap is for the difference between 20 and 25 vowel sounds.
 Please comment below.